Friday, November 10, 2023

 Pallian took a deep breath and pushed aside his misgivings.
 "I place myself entirely in your hands, Grandmother.
 Please grant whatever aid you can."

 "I can't fight him, you know," the Grandmother said.
 "As I am now, the Emissary would destroy me with a glance.
 It must be you, the living ones who can still hold titles.
-But you are ill-equipped, for a prince of your age."
+But you are ill-equipped, for a prince of your years."

 Pallian shrugged.
 "My father and his half-dead advisor Amedin prefer to keep me in the role of the Black Knight, wearing dark armor and making use of its enchantments instead of my own."